Digital-Identity-Labs/smee_feds/README.md

 ## Uses

-The main reason SmeeFeds was hurriedly put together on a Sunday afternoon is that I needed to test Smee with a variety of federations, and my various scattered notes and comments and tests with URLs and certificate fingerprints were becoming a nuisance.
+The main reason SmeeFeds was hurriedly put together on a Sunday afternoon is that I needed to test `Smee` with a variety of federations, and my various scattered notes and comments and tests with URLs and certificate fingerprints were becoming a nuisance.
+The original focus was on the default data, as a convenient resource for testing.

 It's possibly an over-engineered solution to that problem but it was fun.

+Over time the federation collection features of SmeeFeds have become useful in other projects as a way to load sources of metadata in a consistent way, so these have been expanded and strengthened.

 ## Alternatives and Sources